tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

     * `build_validation_result()`: This function defines an internal validation message structured as a python dictionary.

     * `validate_data()`: This function validates the data provided by the user across the intent's dialog on Amazon Lex according to the business logic.
-In this demo, there are only to rules: (1) the user should be at least 21 years old (2) the amount in US Dollars to convert must be greater than zero.
+In this demo, there are only two rules: (1) the user should be at least 21 years old (2) the amount in US Dollars to convert must be greater than zero.

 Explain students that the `validate_data()` function uses the `build_validation_result()` function to return a validation result message.
-In this demo, if the user's age is less than 21 or the amount to convert is less than 0, a `False` result is returned; otherwise, a `True` result is returned.
+In this demo, if the user's age is less than 21 or the amount to convert is less than `0`, a `False` result is returned; otherwise, a `True` result is returned.

 ```python
 def validate_data(birthday, usd_amount, intent_request):